masaki-furuta/openshift-fast-install/README.md

 ## Usage

-I would recommend following tools / 3 terminal windows for installation with this script.
+I would recommend to prepare following tools / 3 terminal windows for installation with this script.

 - #1: Running `00_all.sh` to install OCP4.
 - #2: Running `virt-top` to monitor VM status